fenelson/JavaAssignment/README.md

 Fenelson Damour COP2800C 202230
-The project outputs the hourlyWage amount as a software developer
+This project outputs the hourly Wage amount as a software developer